Tamarajo is an avid Bible scholar who loves nothing more than seeking out the treasures in God's Word and sharing them with others.

 — Genesis 49:8

-Praise is discussed as a weapon in the above verse.
-Jesus connects praise with a similar thought in the following verse.
+Praise is presented as a weapon in the above verse.
+Jesus connects praise with a similar thought in Matthew's Gospel.

 . . .
 “Do You hear what these are saying?”
 And Jesus said to them, “Yes.
 Have you never read,